jsilland/log/chrome-developer-summit-november-2015.md

 - ARIA let specify role, state, values
 - Accessibility pane in the Dev Tools

-## Paul Baukaus – DevTools in 2015: Authoring to the max
+## Paul Bakaus – DevTools in 2015: Authoring to the max

 - People use Dev Tools to build websites — designers in particular
 - It makes a lot of sense